-I. Introduction
+I. INTRODUCTION

 A stable money demand function is crucial for the conduct of monetary policy.
 The stability in the function implies the stability in money multiplier and, thus, ensures the changes in the monetary aggregates to have a specific predictable impact on the real variables.
 Considering this fact, many of the studies related to the demand for money and its stability have been conducted in developed as well as developing countries.
 Accordingly, there has also been shift in the technique in studying money demand.
 The partial adjustment framework and the buffer-stock approach were mostly popular in 1980s particularly before the development of the error correction models.
-The error-correction models have now become the workhorse of the money demand function using the cointegration technique (Sriram, 1999).
-In Nepal's case, few of the studies on the money demand functions, though, have been conducted using the ordinary least squares (OLS) and the cointegration technique developed by Johansen (1988) and Johansen and Juselius (1990), no in-depth study of this topic has been reported yet using ARDL cointegration technique.
+The error-correction models have now become the workhorse of the money demand research and, thus, numerous studies have been conducted on money demand function using the cointegration technique (Sriram, 1999).
+In Nepal's case, few of the studies on the money demand functions, though, have been conducted using the ordinary least squares (OLS) and the cointegration technique developed by Johansen (1988) and Johansen and Juselius (1990), no indepth study of this topic has been reported yet using ARDL cointegration technique.

-Studies on the demand for money in Nepal, for instance, are by Poudel (1987), Khatiwada (1997), Goudel (2003), Kharel and Koirala (2010) and Budha (2011).
-Using the OLS method, Poudel (1987) estimated the money demand function for Nepal with data from 1975 to 1987 and found the stable demand function for narrow money with income elasticity coefficient being greater than unity.
+Studies on the demand for money in Nepal, for instance, are by Poudel (1989), Khatiwada (1997), Goudel (2003), Kharel and Koirala (2010) and Budha (2011).
+Using the OLS method, Poudel (1989) estimated the money demand function for Nepal with data from 1975 to 1987 and found the stable demand function for narrow money with income elasticity coefficient being greater than unity.
 Khatiwada (1997), using the OLS and stability tests like the Chow test and CUSUM test, with Nepalese macroeconomic data from 1976 to 1996, concluded that the demand for money in Nepal is a stable and predictable function of real income and interest rate.
 The estimated income elasticity of both broad money and narrow money in his study are more than unity.
 Moreover, using the cointegration technique of Engle-Granger (1987), Khatiwada found the cointegration among the real money balances, real income and the rate of interest.
-Kharel and Koirala (2010) has employed the cointegration technique developed by Johansen (1988) and Johansen and Juselius (1990) using the sample period of 1974/75-2009/10 and found similar result as in Khatiwada (1997) that money demand function for both narrow and broad money is a stable and predictable function for both narrow and broad money is a stable and predictable function of real income and interest rate.
+Kharel and Koirala (2010) has employed the cointegration technique developed by Johansen (1988) and Johansen and Juselius (1990) using the sample period of 1974/75-2009/10 and found similar result as in Khatiwada (1997) that money demand function for both narrow and broad money is a stable and predictable function of real income and interest rate.
+The disequilibrium, according to the study, corrects more rapidly in narrow money than the broad money.